Roina-Shin/google-cloud-study/GCP-Study/ACE-exam/mock-test-1.md

 - Your manifest must contain **an annotation** that specifies that you require an internal loadbalancer service.
 For GKE version 1.17 and later, use the annotation **networking.gke.io/load-balancer-type: "Internal"** as above.
 For earlier versions, use **cloud.google.com/load-balancer-type: "Internal"** instead.

-- CASE: an application on Compute Engine located on a different VPC but in the same region needs to access the application on GKE.

-- Solution:

-1. In GKE, create a LoadBalancer service type that uses the application's pods as backend.

-2. Add an annotation: networking.gke.io/load-balancer-type: "Internal"

-3. Peer the two VPCs together.

-4. Configure the compute Engine instance to use the address of the load balancer that has been created.